oddlama/fora-docs/features.md

 details one needs to learn about it.
 If you for example need to store a secret, you can already choose from a lot of good python libraries.
 - properly deals with the dict merging vs. dict overwriting issue.
 Scripts should have the option to do both while maintaining intuitive syntax.
 - can detect variable definition conflicts.
 Imagine a host is in two group, which both define a variable `var`.
 Which definition is chosen?
 Instead of choosing arbitrarily, this should be an error.
 - reduces boilerplate operation arguments.
-When configuring services you often need to create files for a specific user with certain permissions.
+When configuring services, you often need to create files for a specific user with certain permissions.
 Twenty times.
 Therefore, I want to be able to temporarily change the defaults in a `with` block to reduce boilerplate and to keep my scripts readable.
 - doesn't interface with the remote using shell commands.
 I want the equivalent of a remote `subprocess.run`, both internally and in scripts.
 This way I don't have to worry about escaping arguments but can still spawn a shell when I need to.
+- reuses a single ssh connection for all commands.
+This is the only sane choice, and it is infinitely faster than the alternative.
+- provides useful output.
+It doesn't need to be super fancy.
+I just want to see the important information highlighted, instead of being presented with a terminal-filling block of text in a yellowish tint seemingly taken from `/dev/urandom`.
 - generally reduces friction where possible.
 When I just want to write a deploy for my dotfiles, a single (and short) `deploy.py` script should be all that is needed.
-- provides useful output.
-It doesn't need to be super fancy.
-I just want to see the important information highlighted instead of a terminal-filling block of text seemingly taken from `/dev/urandom` in a yellowish tint.

 If you already know existing infrastructure tools and just want to see how Fora solves these problems, have a look at [TODO](./introduction-and-short-how-to-do-this-examples-for-people-who-know-other-tools).